NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/outbreak-surveillance-monitoring.md

 **Expected Outcomes / Deliverables**

-Describe tangible outputs expected by the end of the Codeathon:

 - Prototype of outbreak tracking with outcome

 **Potential Impact and Next Steps**

-Explain how this project contributes to:

 - Infectious disease research or surveillance: The project is infectious disease surveillance
 - AI/ML automation and interpretability: The project is infectious disease surveillance using AI and output in interpretable sentences
 - Public health preparedness or education: The project is infectious disease surveillance using AI and output in interpretable sentences with a mind to eventually be good enough for public health preparedness

-_(Include possible follow-up activities after the Codeathon.)_

 **Technical Support Needed**